paresh-deshmukh/Terraform-Apply-for-AWS-and-Vault/README.md

 ## About

-This action applies a terraform plan for the kubernetes cluster in AWS.
-Hashicorp Vault secrets, if needed during the terraform apply operation, can be used by logging in to the Vault.
+This action applies terraform plan for the kubernetes cluster in AWS.
+Hashicorp Vault secrets can be used during tf apply.

 ## Limitation
 This action works only on a Pull Request.